yuzurihaaa/huawei_health/README.md

 1. Register yourself or your company at https://developer.huawei.com/.
 2. Register your app at Console > Smart Living > HiHealth Kit
+3. You may need to tweak [gradle](example/android/app/build.gradle) depends if you are using your own keystore.
+Keystore is ignored.

 ## Getting Started

 **Running example**
 1. Create a copy of `example.properties` from [example.properties.bak](example/android/example.properties.bak)
-2. Replace your id and huawei id in [example.properties](example/android/example.properties)
+2. Replace your data in [example.properties](example/android/example.properties)
 3. Run the project.

 **Using in your own project**